 - WFOEs are Vietnamese companies with 100% foreign ownership.
 Multiple foreign investors are permitted.
-Investors may establish WFOEs under the form of an LLC or a JSC (see Section [4] "Selecting your corporate structure"). - Although WFOEs can engage in a wide range of sectors, some restrictions still exist.
-These restrictions generally track Vietnam's WTO service commits and are updated by the Vietnamese government from time to time (see Section [6] "Open and prohibited sectors").
+Investors may establish WFOEs under the form of an LLC or a JSC (see Section [4] "Selecting your corporate structure"). - Although WFOEs can engage in various sectors, some are restricted or prohibited.
+The restrictions or prohibitions generally track Vietnam's WTO service commits and are updated by the Vietnamese government from time to time (see Section [6] "Open and prohibited sectors").